TIME TRAVELING BRIDE: Bouffant to Mod in the 1960s

 TIPS FOR CREATING A REAL 1960s LOOK

-Decide whether you're going early to mid 1960s or late decade.
+Decide whether you're going early to mid-1960s or late 1960s.
 Check out earlier seasons of the television series, Mad Men, if you want to create a post-50s look of fitted sheaths and bouffant skirts.
 Later looks from 1965 through 1969 drew inspiration from models like Twiggy and designers like Mary Quant, embracing a rebellious fashion philosophy.

 EARLY TO MID SIXTIES